-\ Commenced 28 May 2018
+^{} Commenced 28 May 2018.

-The value of the LTI performance rights was calculated based on value of grant using the volume weighted average price of Whitehaven shares over the 20 trading day period commencing 10 trading days prior to 30 June 2017, being \$2.85.
-The value of the LTI options grant represents the face value of the grant at the start of the performance period.
+The value of the LTI performance rights was calculated based on value of grant using the volume weighted average price of Whitehaven shares over the 20-day trading period commencing 10 trading days prior to 30 June 2017, being \$2.85.
+The value of the LTI options grant represents the face value of the grant at the start

 The fair value for LTI performance rights and options granted to the Executive KMP was based on the fair value at 27 October 2017 being the grant date.
 The factors and assumptions used in determining the fair value are set out in note 5.5 to the financial statements.
 Each option has an exercise price of \$2.85.
-5.3 LTI AWARDS GRANTED IN FY2018 (CONT.)